UWPCE-PythonCert/IntroToPython-2014/_sources/exercises/trapezoid.txt

 This is pretty conceptually challenging -- but it's very little code!

-If you are totally lost -- look at the lecture notes from last class -- how can you both accept and pass arbitrary arguments to/from a function?
+If you are totally lost -- look at the lecture notes from previous classes -- how can you both accept and pass arbitrary arguments to/from a function?

 .. nextslide::